US Catholic priests beset by overwork, isolation, scandals

 When Tourigny, now 66, was ordained in 1980, the Springfield diocese had more than 300 priests serving 136 parishes.
 Since then, the ranks of priests have shrunk by more than half and nearly 60 of the parishes have closed.
 For Tourigny, it’s meant many more funerals to handle, including dozens related to drug overdoses and heavy drinking.

-Even his own family has been scarred: Tourigny says the 27-year-old daughter of his first cousin was killed in circumstances related to her drug habit.
+Even his own family has been scarred: Tourigny says the 27-year-old daughter of his first cousin was killed in circumstances he describes as fueled by her drug habit.

 “But for her addiction, she was a wonderful mother,” Tourigny said.